-As a Seattle native, I am a University of Washington Husky at heart and currently finishing up my Bachelor of Science in Biology.
+As a Seattle native, I am a University of Washington Husky at heart and received my Bachelor of Science in Biology from the UW in 2014.
 Before my time at the UW, I attended Seattle Central Community College where I was lead biology tutor and worked with a vast diversity of students.
 It was during this time I really found my love of sharing and communicating the wonders of science with people, whether they are fellow students or those just looking to expand their knowledge base.

 I moved on from SCCC to the UW and became further engaged in the education aspect of science as a tutor-mentor for struggling students, particularly those on the health sciences career path.
 In addition to providing academic and psychosocial support, I also attended a weekly seminar directed by professors and academic support faculty.
 There, I was introduced to a variety of pedagogical theories and techniques that augmented the tutoring skills I had acquired at SCCC.

 As a student myself, I empathetically understand the difficulties of dealing with the comprehensive nature of science courses, as well as the critical thinking required to truly grasp the concepts.
 In the words of Carl Sagan, ???Science is a way of thinking much more than it is a body of knowledge.???
 Accordingly, I believe there is no such thing as a bad or unintelligent question and that learning science is a collaborative effort between all who are part of the process.

 Education & Certification

 Undergraduate Degree: University of Washington - Bachelor of Science, General Biology

 Reading, knitting, swimming, soccer

 Middle School Science